PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 |`lambda_lr`|Learning rate of lagrangian multiplier|0.035|
 |`lambda_optimizer`|Type of lagrangian optimizer|`Adam`|

-Besides, the hyperparameter ``train_cfgs:torch_num_threads`` is also important. on-policy algorithms always use more time to update policy than to sample data.
-So we use ``torch_num_threads`` to speed up the update process.
+Besides, the hyperparameter `train_cfgs:torch_num_threads` is also important. on-policy algorithms always use more time to update policy than to sample data.
+So we use `torch_num_threads` to speed up the update process.

 This hyperparamter depens on the number of CPU cores.
 We set it to 8 in our experiments.
-You can set it to some other porper value according to your CPU cores.
+You can set it to some other proper value according to your CPU cores.

 If you find that other hyperparameters perform better, please feel free to open an issue or pull request.